Jump to important dates and proposal submission.

 Timeline

-- Students will apply by the end of October.
+- Students will apply in April

 Due to budget constraints, not all projects proposed for funding will necessarily be funded.
 Funding decisions will be based on available funds, number of applicants and number of projects funded per mentor.